 That’s All Folks!

 This brings to a close my adventures in the Mystery QAL.
 I hope that you have enjoyed flowing along and witnessing the process I took to create my many pieces.
 Don’t forget to check out my Mystery QAL Category for a complete listing of the posts pertaining to this adventure.
-If you missed seeing the other three pieces you will find a collage of them below.
+If you missed seeing the other three pieces here they are.

 Munga Tusen Tak!